-“Electromagnetic radiation is a form of energy that is all around us and takes many forms, such as radio waves, microwaves, X-rays and gamma rays.
+“Electromagnetic radiation is a form of energy that is all around us and takes many forms, such as radio waves, microwaves, X-rays, and gamma rays.
 Sunlight is also a form of EM energy, but visible light is only a small portion of the EM spectrum, which contains a broad range of electromagnetic wavelengths,” according to Live Science.

 Because most of us have significant exposure to EMFs throughout the day, it is important to determine if they are safe.
 Some studies show a connection between certain types of cancer and EMF exposure in lab animals.
 Other studies show health threats including neuropsychiatric effects, cellular DNA damage, and endocrine changes.

-Unfortunately, the telecommunications and electronics industries have a strong economic interest minimizing consumer concern about this issue.
+Unfortunately, the telecommunications and electronics industries have a strong economic interest in minimizing consumer concern about this issue.

 The good news is that there are relatively easy ways to reduce your exposure to EMFs.
 These approaches involve reducing both the exposure level and duration.

 Wireless devices — including routers, printers, tablets, and laptops — all emit a Wi-Fi signal.
 Whenever possible, disable the Wi-Fi function on your devices.
 When using a computer, use an Ethernet cable for internet access instead of Wi-Fi and put the computer in airplane mode.
 To reduce your exposure to EMFs, turn on the Wi-Fi function only when necessary.

 Some devices — such as your wireless keyboard, headset, and mouse — function only when they are transmitting a wireless signal.
 Replace these devices with a wired version.